 As you cross through the curtain at the tail end of the Aviary, take a right at the next fork and you’ll find Ryker the clouded leopard.
-Ryker is a little over one-year-old and arrived here in Cleveland last April.
+Ryker is a little over two-years-old and arrived here in April of 2018.
 He is the first clouded leopard that the Zoo has had since 2011.
 Clouded leopards live in jungles near the Himalayan mountains in southeast Asia and are a vulnerable species in the wild due largely to habitat loss and poaching.

 Clouded leopards grow two to three feet long with an additional three feet in length from their tail.
 Ryker still has a little more to grow, but clouded leopards are only medium-sized cats, much smaller than the snow leopards or Amur leopard in Asian Highlands.
 In the wild, clouded leopards love to spend time in the trees and are very agile and excellent climbers - their long tails help with balance while climbing.
 You can often find Ryker climbing and leaping across the many trees and platforms in his habitat.